AsahinaKyoudai/BrothersConflict/README.md

 ![Cover](image/readme_main.jpg)

 **Brothers Conflict: Precious Baby** is an otome game developed by Otomate that was first released on PS Vita on 4/7/2016.
 It combines both Passion Pink and Brilliant Blue, which were previously released on PSP on 5/17/2012 and 9/12/2013 respectively.
-It has since been ported to the Switch on 8/29/2019.
+It has since been ported to the Nintendo Switch on 8/29/2019.

 **Brilliant Blue**: Ukyo, Azusa, Louis, Iori, Wataru & Natsume Routes<br/>
 **Passion Pink**: Masaomi, Kaname, Hikaru, Tsubaki, Subaru, Yusuke & Fuuto Routes<br/>